gomesdigital/airplonk/README.md

 Problem:
 1. At the time my Hackintosh didn't have a configured bluetooth module.
 (And I wasn't even going to bother with Android File Transfer.)
-2. The files I was after were quite large.
+2. The files I were after were quite large.
 I wanted them now and I wasn't about to send them off to some server in Iceland just to re-download them to the same room.
 They were right here.

 My girlfriend said - "Just AirDrop it."